nnsaravanan/FakeNewsDetectionCNNLLM/README.md

 # FakeNewsDetectionNNLLM
-fake news detection by using Gemini API to augent text and a CNN to detect the fake news.
+Fake news detection by using Gemini API to augment text and a CNN to detect the fake news.
+The text is augmented through prompts which are sent to Gemini with style, tone, and negation specifications.
+The data is the run through a CNN to determine whether the news is fake or real.

-How to use:
+# How to use
 Input data to the path /data/
 Input glove.6B.100d.txt word embeddings to /data/
 To use the gemini api an API key must be obtained and placed in /keys/googleapi